cschuyle/cheatsheets/mac-setup.md

 ### Spotify

+Setup local files

+Because the Music app on Catalina is all kinds of broken for me
+- Doesn't allow me to download artwork even though I'm logged in to my Aple account
+- Doesn't sync when I change the music folder location

+Still can't get artwork like I want, esp for the screensaver.

+Tried Vox and Musique.
+But Spotify won so far.

 ### Log into <https://pinboard.in>, get API key, set it in Chrome plugin

 ### Command-K in Finder and connect to `afp://192.168.1.wherever-the-synology-is-DHCPd-today`